pchiorean/Indentz/docs/README.md

 ### Export

 #### **`QuickExport.jsx`** <small>⌃E</small>
-My workflow requires frequent changes to export settings, and the native export dialog has quite a few tabs and options, so I used to have a lot of Adobe PDF Presets with just a few differences.
+My workflow requires frequent changes to export settings; the native export dialog has quite a few tabs and options, so I used to have a lot of Adobe PDF Presets with just a few differences.
 For many years I used Peter Kahrel's wonderful [Batch Convert](https://creativepro.com/files/kahrel/indesign/batch_convert.html), but I've always wanted a tool tailored to my needs.
-I made this script to have all the frequently changed settings easily accessible and thus reduce the number of presets to the essential ones, and also added some features that make my life easier.
+I made this script to have the frequently changed settings easily accessible and thus reduce the number of presets to the essential ones, and also added some features that make my life easier.

 There are two selectable workflows, with the options grouped into several categories.
-I will review only those that, in my opinion, are not self-explanatory:
+I will review the not self-explanatory ones:

 ![Quick export](img/script-quickexport.png)
 ![](img/script-quickexport-legend.svg)